-PayPal is an ecommerce platform which allows payments to be made and received by individuals and organizations of all sizes.
+PayPal is an e-commerce platform that allows payments to be made and received by individuals and organizations of all sizes.
 This flexibility and the large range of resources provided through PayPal have led to an explosion of users from some 202 countries around the globe including 203 million users and 16 million merchant accounts.

 With a service that large and recognized, one would think the risks would be minimal.
 Unfortunately, this thinking does not always hold water.
 Today, we will review the ins and outs of PayPal services for small businesses, the associated risks, and review some horror stories from the ecommerce giant.